calband/calchart/README-architecture.md

 When a *View* wants to modify the CalChart Document, it would do so by creating the appropriate `wxCommand`, and then submits that command to the *Document's* command processor.
 This will cause the *Document* to be modified, and all the appropriate *Views* to be updated.
 It will also cause the correct "Do" and "Undo" history to be maintained.

-### `CalChartView`
-The `CalChartView` is the way that the various `wxDialog`, `wxFrame`, or `wxPanel` objects interact with the `CalChartDoc`.
-This allows a central place where Drawing and Document manipulation can go through.
-A programming paradigm that CalChart frequently uses is to create a wxFrame object and then assign a wxView to that wxFrame.
-This allows the frame to be "connected" to the *Document* so that it has a shared "View" into the data model.

 ### Drawing

 The wxWidgets has a concept of a "Device Context" called `wxDC` through which `wxFrame` objects can "Draw".
 For CalChart, drawing is controlled via the `CalChartView` (and `AnimationView`) object.
 The general flow is that when a redraw event needs to occur, the `CalChartView` will access the information on what to draw from the `CalChartDoc` (the Marcher position, dot type, direction, path) and use the `CalChartConfiguration` to determine the draw parameters and call the appropriate draw functions.

 ### CalChartConfiguration